thomaspinckney3/cs4501/Project2.md

 will remove all the instance specified by the docker-compose file.

 This creates a new container based off the tp33/django image, and links it to the mysql container with the hostname of "db".
 This is the name we'll use when we configure our settings.py file.

+One other thing about docker compose.
+If for some reasons (run makemigrations/migrate etc.) you need to attach to a container created by docker compose, instead of using `docker attach <container_name>`(it will hang), use `docker exec -it <container_name> bash`.

 You can do a lot more with Docker Compose, including building new images straight from a Dockerfile, configuring ports, and defining shared volumes for containers.
 These are all things that may be helpful to you later in the course, so keep your compose file updated as you go about your project.
 There are great examples at https://docs.docker.com/compose/install/ and https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-14-04